matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 - [`getDataTableExpanded()`](#getdatatableexpanded) &mdash; Queries and returns one report with all of its subtables loaded.
 - [`getParams()`](#getparams) &mdash; Returns an object describing the set of sites, the set of periods and the segment this Archive will query data for.
 - [`getDataTableFromArchive()`](#getdatatablefromarchive) &mdash; Helper function that creates an Archive instance and queries for report data using query parameter data.
+- [`createDataTableFromArchive()`](#createdatatablefromarchive) &mdash; Helper function that creates an Archive instance and queries for report data using query parameter data.

 <a name="build" id="build"></a>
 <a name="build" id="build"></a>